-It is submitted by the Petitioners that "forthwith" in Rule 30(2) of the Winding-Up Rules means immediately or without delay.
-If the legislation intended the AIR to be served on the same day of filing of the AIR, it would have been worded in the same manner as Rule 30(1) of the same rules.
+It is submitted by the Petitoners that "forthwith" in Rule 30(2) of the Winding-Up Rules means immediately or without delay.
+If the legislation intended the AIR to be

-- [20] In reliance of Kilo Asset Sdn Bhd (Supra) and noting that the Respondent in this case has not established any injustice caused to it by the alleged irregularity, the Petitioners submits that this is a proper case for the Court to exercise its discretion under Rules 193 and 194 of the Winding-Up Rules as well as Sections 469(3)(b) and 582 of the Companies Act 2016 to extend time for filing of the AIR and thereby cure the purported non-compliance. - [21] The Respondent contended that the WUP is defective and is incurable on the ground that it is issued under Section 465 of the Companies Act 2016 whilst the statutory NOD was issued under the Companies Act 1965. - [22] It is submitted by the Petitioners that the Respondent is again misconceived see Section 619 of the Companies Act 2016. - [23] In MTV Digital Sales Sdn Bhd v First Omni Sdn Bhd [2018] 1 LNS 1520, on the respondent-company's contention that the petition that was premised on debts which were incurred before the coming into force of the Companies Act 2016 should have been commenced under the Companies Act 1965 instead, the High Court held as follows (see page 16-19 of the PSBOA) -
+- c.
+Therefore, it is submitted by the Petitioners that there had not been undue delay in the filing and service of the AIR on the Respondent through its solicitors. - c.
+In reliance of Kilo Asset Sdn Bhd (Supra) and noting that the Respondent in this case has not established any injustice caused to it by the alleged irregularity, the Petitioners submits that this is a proper case for the Court to exercise its discretion under Rules 193 and 194 of the Winding-Up Rules as well as Sections 469(3)(b) and 582 of the Companies Act 2016 to extend time for filing of the AIR and thereby cure the purported non-compliance. - d.
+The Respondent contended that the WUP is defective and is incurable on the ground that it is issued under Section 465 of the Companies Act 2016 whilst the statutory NOD was issued under the Companies Act 1965. - e.
+It is submitted by the Petitioners that the Respondent is again misconceived see Section 619 of the Companies Act 2016. - f.
+In MTV Digital Sales Sdn Bhd v First Omni Sdn Bhd [2018]

+1 LNS 1520, on the respondent-company's contention that the petition that was premised on debts which were incurred before the coming into force of the Companies Act 2016 should have been commenced under the Companies Act 1965 instead, the High Court held as follows-